 Retired Chief, Naval Historian of the U.S. Navy, Rick Stone, is seeking a literary agent to find a publisher for his latest non-fiction book, negotiate contracts on his behalf and manage the marketing process from publication through sales.
+All proceeds due the author will be donated directly to the Chief Rick Stone and Family Charitable Foundation.

 While Chief Stone is a published author of one novel, Behind the Gold Star,